computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Instagram/readme.md

     - If our PhotoID can fit into 64 bits, we can define a table containing only a 64 bit ID field.
 So whenever we would like to add a photo in our system, we can insert a new row in this table and take that ID to be our PhotoID of the new photo.
     - Key generating d/b as a single point of failure
       - Yes
-      - Workaround1: Two databases.
+      - Workaround 1: Two databases.
         - One generating even numbered IDs and other odd numbered.
         - Load balancer in front to round robin between them.
-      - Workaround2: Key generation service (KGS).
+      - Workaround 2: Key generation service (KGS) like in the Designing a URL Shortening service like TinyURL problem.

 ### Planning for Future Growth